jevko/jevkoml/README.md

 This will convert a file named `filename.jevkoml` into HTML and output the result to standard output.

-You can redirect the output to a file like this:
+To output to a file instead of the standard output, you can either use the redirect facility of your shell:

 ```
 jevkoml filename.jevkoml > outputfile.html
 ```

-Alternatively, you can put an `/output` directive with the output file name at the top of the input file:
+Or you can put an `/output` directive with the output file name at the top of the input file:

 ```
 /output [outputfile.html]